Remodeling in NYC? Familiarize yourself with every aspect of a full apartment renovation timeline.

 Full apartment renovation timelines differ based on the specifics of each individual project and a realistic renovation timeline consists of numerous parts.

-Our process is generally dictated by the nuances of each respective renovation, and the timeline for a kitchen renovation and bathroom renovation are a bit easier to ballpark, but renovating a full apartment naturally takes more into consideration.
+Our process is generally dictated by the nuances of each respective renovation, and while the timeline for a kitchen renovation and bathroom renovation are a bit easier to ballpark, renovating a full apartment naturally takes more into consideration.

-While there is always a range based on the specific work, the renovation timeline for a complete renovation of a three-bedroom, two-bathroom, 1700-square foot apartment, in which we update every aspect of the space, takes roughly 5-6 months.
+While there is always a range based on the specific work, the renovation timeline for a complete renovation of a three-bedroom, two-bathroom, 1,700-square foot apartment, in which we update every aspect of the space, takes roughly 5-6 months.
 In addition, 4-6 months worth of planning are typically necessary prior to actually starting demolition and construction.
 With those two pillars of the timeline in place, let’s break down what the full renovation journey actually entails.

 The planning phase is especially vital prior to a full renovation of an apartment due to the large amount of moving parts.
 At Gallery, as a turnkey design-build firm, we take great pride in fully streamlining the renovation process for our clients.
 The planning phase includes the following: